DepartureLV/brushing-encouragement-web-app/README.md

         1. ```npm run dev```

 ## Usage
  A user can log in and start a timer for 2 minutes.
 The timer shows how long the user should brush their teeth.
 Once the timer reaches 0, the user will recieve 2 stars, up to 4 per day.
-This will also begin a daily streak score which will increase by 1 every day the user uses the timer at least once.
+Flossing rewards 1 star, up to 2 per day, for a total maximum of 6 stars a day.
+Brushing will begin a daily streak score which will increase by 1 every day the user uses the timer at least once.
 However, the daily streak score will return to 0 if more than 24 hours passes without the user brushing their teeth using this application.
+A leaderboard is also available for active users, sorted by streak score.
+Stars can be used to earn outfits for the user's tooth icon.

 ## Contribution
  Submit a pull request and a member of our organization will look at what you wish to submit.
 If approved, we will merge it.